Risk Factors for Coronary Artery Disease (CAD)

 - Physical inactivity—Contributes to an increase in weight, high cholesterol, high blood pressure, and other heart-related risk factors.

-fat, cholesterol, and/or caloriesIncreased fats in the diet are directly associated with the build up of arterial plaque.
+fat, cholesterol, and/or calories.
+Increased fats in the diet are directly associated arterial plaque build-up.

 and/or triglycerides in the blood contribute to plaque build up in the arteries.

 and overweight—Excess weight puts you at higher risk for high blood pressure, high cholesterol, and diabetes.

-- Metabolic syndrome—A condition is marked by elevated blood pressure, cholesterol, blood glucose, and body weight.
+—A condition marked by elevated blood pressure, cholesterol, blood glucose, and body weight.
 Excess weight centered around the midsection is of particular concern.

 depression, and may contribute to making poor decisions that affect your health, such as smoking.